Buck Nin

-Buck Loy Nin (1942–1996) was a New Zealand artist influential in the development of contemporary Māori art in Aotearoa New Zealand.
+Buck Loy Nin (1942–1996) was a New Zealand artist and advocate influential in the development of contemporary Māori art and education in New Zealand.
 His landscape paintings have been included in survey exhibitions of contemporary Māori art including Te Waka Toi: Contemporary Maori Art that toured the United States in 1992 and Toi Tū Toi Ora: Contemporary Māori Art curated by Nigel Borrell and opened in 2020.
-Selwyn Muru called him 'Buck Nin the Mythmaker'.
+He was also instrumental in the establishment of Te Wānanga o Aotearoa as a tertiary institution.
+Selwyn Muru called him 'Buck Nin the Mythmaker'..

-Early years and education
+Early years

-Nin was born in 1942 in Northland, New Zealand.
-His father was Chinese descent and his mother was Māori descent.
-Nin affiliates to the Māori iwi (tribes) of Ngāti Raukawa and Ngāti Toa.
+Nin was born on the 5 August 1942 in Northland, New Zealand.
+His father, Choung Nin, was from Guangzhou (Canton), China and his mother, Parehikanga Tatana, was from Poroutawhao in the Horowhenua.
+Through his mother, Nin affiliates to the Māori iwi (tribes) of Ngāti Huia, Ngāti Raukawa and Ngāti Toa.
+Nin was the oldest of four, with younger siblings Marie, Lynette (Dolly), and Muriel (adopted into the family as a young girl).
+The Nins tended to a large market garden on Mangakahia Road.

+Nin was sick as a child.
+At age 8 he would complain of feeling tired often to his mother, however when taken to the Doctor's clinic, they'd dismiss the family's concerns and labelled him as a "lazy, Māori boy".
+His mother soon had enough and took him straight to the hospital, where they found he had rheumatic fever.
+From this time on he would be in and out of hospital due his poor health.
+It was during this time that he found a passion for art and learning, passing the time by drawing in his hospital bed and doing his studies.

 Nin attended Northland College and was Dux in 1960.
 As a teenager his art teacher Selwyn Wilson encouraged him to study art after school.
 Selwyn Wilson was part of the Gordon Tovey New Zealand Department of Education programme of the 1950s to integrate customary Māori arts, craft and song into the curriculum.